 As soon you drain the water out, run the rhubarb under cold water to stop the cooking process.
 Do not leave the rhubarb in the hot water for more than one minute or else it will lose its shape and start to disintegrate.
 Basically, the color of the rhubarb shouldn’t change when you are done heating it.
 Let it cool down while you get the rest of the ingredients ready.

-Make the dressing for the salsa
+Make the Dressing for the Rhubarb Recipe

 The second step for making perfectly delicious rhubarb strawberry salsa is making a good “dressing”.
 This is where the flavors come in.
 In a bowl, mix the honey, vinegar, lime juice, salt, and pepper.
 Set aside and prep the rest of the ingredients.

 Wash and finely chop the strawberries into tiny cubes – about 1/2 cm pieces.
 Put them into a mixing bowl.
 Finely chop the onions and add to the bowl.
 Deseed and finely chop the red sweet pepper.
 Add this to the bowl as well.
 Finely chop the yellow chili into tiny pieces and add to the bowl.
 I leave the seeds in, but you can deseed it if you prefer a milder version.
-Mix everything together and set aside.
+Mix everything together and set it aside.